 Hands-on introduction to contemporary electrical engineering principles and practice.
 Basic analog and digital circuit design, construction, operation, measurement.
 Interfacing sensors and actuators to a microcontroller, programming to interact with the world.
 Individual and team-based assignments that develop data dexterity and technical communication skills.
 Exposure to breadth of discipline and ethics in the profession.
 Design project.
 Prerequisite: First-Year students only.

-Must register for lab A01 or A02; Open to Degree and CDE students.
+Must register for lab EE 1100 A02; Open to Degree and PACE students

 Note: These dates may change before registration begins.